karthisammannan/PaginatedGallery/README.md

 from the Android support v4 library and Jake Wharton's [`CirclePageIndicator`][1].

 Class automatically resizes the drawables to fit on screen according to the number of views required per page.
-It also includes an `OnClickListener`.
+It also includes an `OnClickListener` (although this is through the adapter and not through the gallery widget it should be).

-Currently implementation only supports initialization through code.

 Classes